-Personalised emails on average result in revenues 6 times higher than generic ones.
+Personalized emails on average result in revenues 6 times higher than generic ones.

-How to personalise your B2C newsletters?
+How to personalize your B2C newsletters?

-- Make sure you segment your list by age, gender etc. – you should collect this information through your newsletter signup forms or in a follow-up survey
+- Make sure you segment your list by age, gender, etc. – you should collect this information through your newsletter signup forms or in a follow-up survey

 - Segment your audience by their interests – have different lead magnets (downloadable assets – e.g. PDFs with useful tips, recipes, calendars – depending on your target audience and product of course!) on different blog posts, and segment your list by the interests that were made evident by what your audience downloaded in the first place.